 First Rise: Let the dough rest on the counter in a warm spot to finish bulk fermentation.
 Bulk fermentation is done when the dough is jiggly, domed on top, bubbly on the sides, and risen 50%.
 If it does not show these signs, continue to let the dough rise.
 At a dough temperature of 75 degrees Fahrenheit my dough is ready in 4 hours from the time it is mixed.

-Final Rise Opt 2 Counter Method- Leave the dough on the counter for 1-3 hours (this will vary depending on temperature of kitchen and strength of starter).
+Final Rise Opt 1 Same Day Method- Leave the dough on the counter for 1-3 hours (this will vary depending on temperature of kitchen and strength of starter).
 Once it passes the "poke" test, meaning when you poke the dough with a lightly floured finger the dough will slowly fill in.
 If the dough springs back immediately it needs more time and if it does not fill back in at all it is overproofed and needs baked immediately.
 Place the dough in the freezer while your oven preheats.

 Preheat Oven: Preheat dutch oven in the oven at 450℉.
 To prevent the bottom of the loaf from burning, place a heavy-duty baking sheet on the rack below.

 Bake: Flip dough onto parchment paper or silicone bread sling and score the bread with a bread lame or sharp knife about a quarter inch deep at a 45 degree angle on one side of the dough following the curvature of the loaf.
 Bake the bread for 25 minutes with the lid on.
 Take the lid off and bake for another 15-20 minutes.
-To check for doneness, remove the loaf from the pan and tap the bottom of the loaf—it should sound hollow, indicating it’s fully baked.
+To check for doneness, remove the loaf from the pan and tap the bottom of the loaf; it should sound hollow, indicating it’s fully baked.
 Or check that the internal temperature reaches 205°F.

 Remove the bread from the dutch oven and allow to cool on a cooling rack before slicing.
 The bread should sound hollow when you knock on the bottom after coming out of the oven, this will tell you the bread is cooked through.